 Yes.
 The trick is to first cut the scones in the desired shape and freeze them on a baking sheet covered in a layer of cling film.
 Once they are frozen solid, wrap each scone individually in cling film, place in your desired container and store in the freezer for up to 3 weeks.
 Let the scones come to room temperature while your oven is preheating.

 Yes.
 Once you have made your dough and shaped your scones (cut into the desired shape) you can place the scones in the fridge overnight (covered in clingfilm or in an airtight container).
+Or the dough can be frozen.

 The main difference between scones and biscuits is that scones are traditionally a sweet treat, and may even contain sugar in the dough, served with cream and jam.
-A biscuit usually contains far less sugar and is served in a savoury manner.
+A biscuit usually contains far less sugar and is served in a savory manner.

 If you made this recipe, please leave a star rating!
 It gives my readers and me helpful feedback.
-If you want more recipes you can subscribe to my newsletter, and follow me on Instagram, Twitter, Pinterest, and Facebook!
+If you want more recipes, subscribe to my newsletter, and follow me on Instagram, Pinterest, and Facebook!

 Ingredients